My Work on Academia.edu

 Luke White is Senior Lecturer in Visual Culture, at Middlesex University, teaching in the Fine Art and Communication Arts areas.

-Areas of general interest include: contemporary and post-war art, design, film and visual culture; aesthetics and theories of the sublime; commodification and consumer cultures; theories of the popular; Hong Kong cinema and martial arts cinema; the yBas; public art and urban space; landscape; eighteenth-century and early modern art, literature, thought and culture, especially in Britain; Marxian thought and histories and theories of capitalism.
+Areas of general interest include: Hong Kong cinema and martial arts cinema; martial arts studies; the body; theories of the popular; postcolonial identity; contemporary and post-war art, design, film and visual culture; aesthetics and theories of the sublime; commodification and consumer cultures; the yBas; public art and urban space; landscape; eighteenth-century and early modern art, literature, thought and culture, especially in Britain; Marxian thought and histories and theories of capitalism.

-My research centres on the intersections of contemporary art and the broader cultural industries of which it is now so clearly a part.
+In the longer term, my research has also more broadly centred on the intersections of contemporary art and the broader cultural industries of which it is now so clearly a part.
 I am fascinated by the question of the longer histories of such an intersection, and by the nature of culture within capitalist societies.

 My PhD (awarded 2009) focused on Damien Hirst and the legacies of the sublime in contemporary art and culture.
 It proposed that the eighteenth-century poetics and aesthetics of the sublime were intertwined with the commercial imperatives of increasingly commodified cultural production.
 I argue that such a commodification of the sublime is not merely a contingency which befalls it, but is at the heart of its development.
 Hirst is a contemporary artist in whom we find a series of unsettling reiterations of this eighteenth-century commodified sublime.
 Reading such echoes – and looking for a way to understand the relation between current cultural production and the longer histories of modernity – the work ranges across a diverse series of loci, including the work of Jean-François Lyotard, Alexander Pope, Bruegel the elder, Mary Shelley, Emile Zola, Wordsworth, John Singleton Copley, Berthold Brecht, Jaws and Jeff Koons.
 It considers the history of representations of sharks, the figure of the Dunce in eighteenth century literature and the meat markets of London and Paris.